18 August 2026

 Employment Bank

-I am encouraged to hear that Lord Milburn is looking into ways to get teenagers into work [1].
+I am encouraged to hear that Alan Milburn is looking into ways to get teenagers into work [1].
 It certainly sounds ridiculous to spend 25 times more money on keeping teenagers at home and idle, than on schemes to educate and employ them [2].
 But such schemes, though laudable, would themselves be a waste of money if there were, ultimately, no suitable jobs.

 a "Job Bank" and "Employment Guarantee".
 These ideas are straight out of the Modern Monetary Theory (MMT) course-work manual, and may be peremptorily and prematurely dismissed as heterodoxy by conventional economists, or dismissed as too socialistic, by politicians (who will know their electorates but may not understand economics).